Pool Retaining Walls for Sloped Yards: Cost, Materials, and More

 Note: as a general rule, the pool must be set high enough that no water runs onto the patio.
 You may need to include other drainage methods to ensure water runs away from the pool and to the right area.

-You and your pool designer can work together to create the best design to fit your needs.
+You and your pool contractor can work together to come up with the best retaining wall ideas to fit your needs.
 If the wall is over 2 feet high, you'll need an actual engineer as well.
 (This height requirement might be different based on where you live, so be sure to check your local codes.)

 You can design the wall as an elevated patio, which is always nice.